-This will look good, but probably not quite as good as the method above.
+This will look good, but probably not as good as the above method.

 There are two approaches to anime-style makeup on human faces.
-One is to try to make your natural eyes look as dollish as possible but still keep their shape.
+One way is to make your natural eyes look as dollish as possible but keep their shape.
 The second way is to create the illusion of an enlarged eye by drawing a bigger one and wearing lenses.
-This second way was pioneered by the drag queen Matte ( @missgaymatte on Instagram), who uses this as her standard look.
+The drag queen Matte ( @missgaymatte on Instagram) does this as her standard look.
 It's been taken up by many and Nikki Tutorials has even done a tutorial about it

 I opted for the second way, which I have done a few times before (for example, my Bratz Doll Look from March 2019!

 Without going into details, I will make a few suggestions about the makeup.
 I like to use circle contact lenses to make my eyes bigger.
 You can get them from many places.
 I buy mine from Pinky Paradise You need to put them in before you do your eye makeup because you want to match your makeup with your eyes' new size.

 When you do this look, you must realize that the illusion works best from one angle.
 Since I would be looking directly at SheDaddy, I made sure to look straight into the mirror while I did the look.

 Make your eyes look larger by covering your lower lash line and waterline with white.
 Then draw a new bottom part to your eye with the same white below this point.
 Then looking straight into the mirror, draw a circular area that connects with the iris, trying to make the whole thing look as much like one large eye as possible.
 Match the color of the iris as closely as possible.
 Adding a small circular portion to create a new bottom for the pupil can strengthen the illusion.